 Learn more from WebMD about recognizing and treating depression in children.

 Childhood depression is different from the normal "blues" and everyday emotions that occur as a child develops.
-Learn more about what depression in children looks like.
+Learn the signs of childhood depression and how it's treated.

 Childhood Depression: Matter of Life or Death